talon-one/talon_go/docs/CampaignAnalytics.md

 `func (o *CampaignAnalytics) SetTotalReferralsCreated(v int32)`

 SetTotalReferralsCreated gets a reference to the given int32 and assigns it to the TotalReferralsCreated field.

+### GetAddedLoyaltyPoints

+`func (o *CampaignAnalytics) GetAddedLoyaltyPoints() float32`

+GetAddedLoyaltyPoints returns the AddedLoyaltyPoints field if non-nil, zero value otherwise.

+### GetAddedLoyaltyPointsOk

+`func (o *CampaignAnalytics) GetAddedLoyaltyPointsOk() (float32, bool)`

+GetAddedLoyaltyPointsOk returns a tuple with the AddedLoyaltyPoints field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasAddedLoyaltyPoints

+`func (o *CampaignAnalytics) HasAddedLoyaltyPoints() bool`

+HasAddedLoyaltyPoints returns a boolean if a field has been set.

+### SetAddedLoyaltyPoints

+`func (o *CampaignAnalytics) SetAddedLoyaltyPoints(v float32)`

+SetAddedLoyaltyPoints gets a reference to the given float32 and assigns it to the AddedLoyaltyPoints field.

+### GetTotalAddedLoyaltyPoints

+`func (o *CampaignAnalytics) GetTotalAddedLoyaltyPoints() float32`

+GetTotalAddedLoyaltyPoints returns the TotalAddedLoyaltyPoints field if non-nil, zero value otherwise.

+### GetTotalAddedLoyaltyPointsOk

+`func (o *CampaignAnalytics) GetTotalAddedLoyaltyPointsOk() (float32, bool)`

+GetTotalAddedLoyaltyPointsOk returns a tuple with the TotalAddedLoyaltyPoints field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasTotalAddedLoyaltyPoints

+`func (o *CampaignAnalytics) HasTotalAddedLoyaltyPoints() bool`

+HasTotalAddedLoyaltyPoints returns a boolean if a field has been set.

+### SetTotalAddedLoyaltyPoints

+`func (o *CampaignAnalytics) SetTotalAddedLoyaltyPoints(v float32)`

+SetTotalAddedLoyaltyPoints gets a reference to the given float32 and assigns it to the TotalAddedLoyaltyPoints field.

+### GetDeductedLoyaltyPoints

+`func (o *CampaignAnalytics) GetDeductedLoyaltyPoints() float32`

+GetDeductedLoyaltyPoints returns the DeductedLoyaltyPoints field if non-nil, zero value otherwise.

+### GetDeductedLoyaltyPointsOk

+`func (o *CampaignAnalytics) GetDeductedLoyaltyPointsOk() (float32, bool)`

+GetDeductedLoyaltyPointsOk returns a tuple with the DeductedLoyaltyPoints field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasDeductedLoyaltyPoints

+`func (o *CampaignAnalytics) HasDeductedLoyaltyPoints() bool`

+HasDeductedLoyaltyPoints returns a boolean if a field has been set.

+### SetDeductedLoyaltyPoints

+`func (o *CampaignAnalytics) SetDeductedLoyaltyPoints(v float32)`

+SetDeductedLoyaltyPoints gets a reference to the given float32 and assigns it to the DeductedLoyaltyPoints field.

+### GetTotalDeductedLoyaltyPoints

+`func (o *CampaignAnalytics) GetTotalDeductedLoyaltyPoints() float32`

+GetTotalDeductedLoyaltyPoints returns the TotalDeductedLoyaltyPoints field if non-nil, zero value otherwise.

+### GetTotalDeductedLoyaltyPointsOk

+`func (o *CampaignAnalytics) GetTotalDeductedLoyaltyPointsOk() (float32, bool)`

+GetTotalDeductedLoyaltyPointsOk returns a tuple with the TotalDeductedLoyaltyPoints field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasTotalDeductedLoyaltyPoints

+`func (o *CampaignAnalytics) HasTotalDeductedLoyaltyPoints() bool`

+HasTotalDeductedLoyaltyPoints returns a boolean if a field has been set.

+### SetTotalDeductedLoyaltyPoints

+`func (o *CampaignAnalytics) SetTotalDeductedLoyaltyPoints(v float32)`

+SetTotalDeductedLoyaltyPoints gets a reference to the given float32 and assigns it to the TotalDeductedLoyaltyPoints field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)